Stuart GemanEdit My Page

 Dr. Geman is a James Manning Professor of Applied Mathematics in the Division of Applied Mathematics, Brown University.
 He graduated from the Massachusetts Institute of Technology in 1977, having completed his thesis on stochastic differential equations with smooth mixing processes.
-His advisors were Herman Chernoff and Frank Kozin.
+His adviser was Herman Chernoff.

 Compositionality refers to the ability of humans to represent entities as hierarchies of reusable parts.
 The parts themselves are meaningful entities and are reusable in a near-infinite assortment of meaningful combinations.
 Compositional hierarchies can be fitted with a probability distribution and used as prior models in a Bayesian scene interpretation system.

 The statistical analysis of neuronal data in awake animals presents unique challenges.
 The status of tens of thousands of pre-synaptic neurons, not directly influenced by the experimental paradigm, is largely out of the control of the experimenter.
 Time-honored assumptions about "repeated" samples are untenable.
 These observations essentially preclude the gathering of statistical evidence for a lack of precision in the cortical micro circuitry, but do not preclude collecting statistical evidence against any given limitation on precision or repeatability.
 Statistical methods are being devised to support the systematic search for fine-temporal structure in stable multi-unit recordings.

 Statistical Analysis of Timing and Rare Events in the Markets